Erivan province (Safavid Iran): Mint

 The provincial capital, Erivan, housed an important Safavid mint.
 As much of Iran's gold and silver was imported from the Ottoman Empire, the mints near the border such as Erivan, Tabriz and Tiflis (Tbilisi) played an important role in converting foreign specie into Iranian coins.
 In the 1660s and 1670s, the office of mint master (zarrab-bashi) of Erivan was held by a series of local Armenians.
 The mint master of Nakhchivan in 1691 was also an Armenian.

 Stationed Safavid force

-The Erivan Province was of high importance to the Safavids, partly due to the fact that it bordered the Ottoman Empire.
-The French missionary and traveller Père Sanson, who was in the Safavid Empire during the latter part of King Suleiman I's reign (1666–1694), wrote that some 12,000 Safavid troops were stationed in the Erivan Province.
+The Erivan province was of high importance to the Safavids, partly due to the fact that it bordered the Ottoman Empire.
+The French missionary and traveller Père Sanson, who was in Iran during the latter part of King Suleiman I's reign (1666–1694), wrote that some 12,000 Safavid troops were stationed in the Erivan province.

 Religious and ethnic affiliation

 Muslims constituted majorities in the province, whereas ethnic Armenians were a minority.
 Until the mid-fourteenth century, Armenians had constituted a majority in Eastern Armenia.

 At the close of the fourteenth century, after Timur's campaigns, Islam had become the dominant faith, and Armenians became a minority in Eastern Armenia.